A Message from Our Executive Vice President, David M. Greenberg

 More Information:

-- Customized strategic three-year plan to grow your business
+• Customized S.M.A.R.T strategic three-year plan to grow your business

 The CU Grow program runs annually for eleven months, from February to December.
-A summer break is built into the schedule for the month of July.
+A summer break is built into the schedule for the month of July for Track 1.
+From April to March, with a break built into the schedule for November for Track 2

 The curriculum was designed by the Columbia University School of Professional Studies (SPS) Construction Administration Master’s Program.
 SPS provides a coaching engagement template, training, and support throughout the program.
 The coaching aspect of the program is designed to support executive decision-making and strategic thinking regarding the management and growth of participants’ companies.
 Coaches assist firms in developing a three-year strategic growth plan.